 Hans Sloane (1660 – 1753)

-We start this brief history of Antiquarians in Leeds with an individual not from Leeds at all: Hans Sloane, the venerable physician, naturalist and collector of the 17th and 18th-centuries, whose 71,000 items in his personal museum formed the basis of the British Museum, the British Library and the Natural History Museum on his death in 1753.
+Perhaps surprisingly, we start this brief history of antiquarians in Leeds with an antiquarian not actually from Leeds, and who did not write about the town: Hans Sloane, the venerable physician, naturalist and collector of the 17th and 18th-centuries, whose 71,000 items in his personal museum formed the basis of the British Museum, the British Library and the Natural History Museum on his death in 1753.

 John Lucas (1684 – 1750)